aimms/how-to/Articles/295/295-convert-page-actions.rst

 Once the string parameters are configured with index ``webui::indexPageActionSpec``, the Page Actions V1 will be overridden by the Page Actions V2 specified in the string parameter.

-Please refer to `AIMMS Documentation: Page Actions <https://documentation.aimms.com/webui/page-settings.html#page-actions>`_ for further details about this feature.
+Please refer to `Page Actions <https://documentation.aimms.com/webui/page-settings.html#page-actions>`_ for further details about this feature.